Episcopal Church of St. Ignatius of Antioch - New York City

 Electro-pneumatic action

 This organ was originally built for the Scarsdale, N.Y. residence of Otto Meyer (1875-1935), who was president of the Meyer-Brown Corporation, New York rubber merchants.
-At an unknown time, the organ was moved to St. Ignatius of Antioch Church where it was installed in the choir gallery.
-Skinner provided an organ case to screen the pipes.
-In 1966, the organ was acquired by David Friedell, who installed the organ in his Sparta, N.J. residence, then in Newton, NJ; in 1999 most of the chests and pipes were removed to Mr. Friedell's residence in Stonington, Maine.
+At an unknown time, the organ was moved to St. Ignatius of Antioch Church where it was installed behind the existing organ case.
+In 1966, the organ was acquired by David Friedell, who installed the organ in his Sparta, N.J. residence, then in Newton, N.J.; in 1999 most of the chests and pipes were removed to Mr. Friedell's residence in Stonington, Maine.

 Great Organ (Manual I) – 61 notes